-Marguerite Trossevin is a founding member of Jochum Shore & Trossevin, PC and Black Swan, LLC.
+Marguerite Trossevin (retired) was a founding member of Jochum Shore & Trossevin, PC and Black Swan, LLC, the predecessor company to JST Strategies.
 Ms. Trossevin was formerly Deputy Chief Counsel for Import Administration at the U.S. Department of Commerce, where she served as a senior legal adviser for over ten years.
 As Deputy Chief Counsel, she provided legal advice and advocacy on subsidy and trade remedy issues in the context of administrative proceedings, litigation before the federal courts and bi-national panels under NAFTA, legislation and negotiation.
 Since leaving the Department, Ms. Trossevin has represented clients in connection with international trade matters before the Commerce Department, the International Trade Commission and U.S. Customs, and in litigation before the Court of International Trade and the Court of Appeals for the Federal Circuit.

 In addition to her in-depth knowledge of U.S. trade remedy laws and policies, Ms. Trossevin has extensive expertise in the agreements of the World Trade Organization (WTO) and counsels clients on a broad range of WTO issues.
 At Commerce, Ms. Trossevin had primary responsibility for all WTO disputes involving subsidies and trade remedies and in that capacity litigated many disputes, including:

 - United States – Final Countervailing Duty Determination With Respect to Certain Softwood Lumber from Canada